Shah Afzal Biabani: Family

 His father was Syed Shah Ghulam Mohiuddin Biabani and mother Qasim Bibi Saheba.
 Mir Qurban Ali, the then Collector of Warangal suba was his father-in-law.

 Family Tree of Sufi Masters

 An indispensable element in Sufi organization is the spiritual master or Murshid, around whom disciples gather and from whom disciples receive the initiation (baiat) which, through a long chain (silsila), is ultimately derived from Mohammad himself.
 The family tree of Sufi masters, from the earliest times to the present day, is replete with examples of outstanding holiness.
 The names of these saints have been given to those ‘branches’ of the tree over which their particular radiance shines.
 These branches are known as turuq (singular tariqa = path), and are indeed so many paths to haqiqa, the inward, divine reality or in other words, to Allah himself.

 The first great Sufi order to appear in the form in which turuq are now known was the Qadiri tariqa, which took its name from its illustrious founder, the Shaikh Abdal Qadir al Jilani (1078–1166 A.D.).
+He is the great great great great grandfather of Ibrahim Azhar Biabani.